-Acceptance of last work is at the discretion of the instructor.
-Late project papers accepted will receive a 10-point deduction if turned in up to 3 days late, 20 points deducted if turned in up to 1 week late.
-Any project paper turned in after 1 week of the assigned date will receive a grade of zero (0).
+Acceptance of late work is at the discretion of the instructor.
+Late project papers accepted will receive a 10 point deduction if turned in up to 1 week late; 20 point deduction if turned in up to 2 weeks late.
+Any project paper turned in after 2 weeks of the assigned date will receive a grade of zero (0).

-All exams must be taken within the 70-minute time limit. \If you go less than 5 minutes over the time limit, you will have 2 points deducted from your score; less than 10 minutes over the limit you will have 4 points deducted from your score; 10 minutes or more over the time limited and you will receive a zero (0) as your score.
+All quizzes must be taken within the 25 minute time limit. \If you go less than 5 minutes over the time limit, you will have 2 points deducted from your score; less than 10 minutes over the time limit you will have 4 points deducted from your score; 10 minutes or more over the time limit and you will receive a 0 as your score.